europer/Logitech-G29-Load-Cell/README.md

 # Logitech-G29-Load-Cell

-I will not repeat text what you can find in the References, and keep the story short:
+I will not repeat text what you can find in the "References" and keep the story short:

 My ideas to develop this program was due to the inspiration and using the ideas of References: